 How to make this Winter Math Center:

-- Copy the large mittens (one of the math centers included in this Winter Circle Time Unit) onto brightly colored paper.
+- Copy the large mittens (get the free download here!) onto brightly colored paper.
 (Astrobrights brand is always a favorite!)

 - Cut out the mittens and laminate as desired.

 - Add small bowls of colorful buttons.
 For the safety of younger children, substitute pom-poms or other manipulatives for the buttons.